Untapped Award

 → Support, guidance and advice from a team with extensive experience of the Edinburgh Festival Fringe

-→ Well-being support provided during the festival, tailored to the needs of the winning companies
+Mentoring and well-being support throughout the process, tailored to the needs of the winning companies

 Eligibility